vacammar/git-survival-kit/README.md

 _Mmmm...I do git fetch and git pull, but "I'm not see your updates"_ 🤔

-To fix in mind the right sequence of commands, to make available your updates at the rest of dev teams, thing a semaphore
+To fix in mind the right sequence of commands, to make available your updates at the rest of dev teams, thing a semaphore.

 🔴 Add updated files with `git add`</br>
 🟠 Commit the changes with `git commit` or `git commit -m "Ok I'm committed"`</br>
 🟢 Push to remote repository with `git push`</br>

+Yes, that's all. </br>
+Enjoy the power of Git 🚀

 ## Reference Documentation
 For further references, please consider the following resources: